The Wayƒarers Journal ©

 3

-New classifications have raised Myriapoda to a Sub-Class and changed the following Orders to Classes.
+A recent re-classifications has raised Myriapoda to a Subphylum and changed its Orders to Classes.

 To go back to the Phylum Level page, click on down arrow.
 Go Back Go to previous section